GoogleContainerTools/kpt-functions-catalog/examples/set-enforcement-action-simple/README.md

 ### Expected result

-The two policy constraints should have been muted with their `spec.enforcementAction` elements set to `dryrun` which were initially set to `deny`
+The two policy constraints should have been mutated with their `spec.enforcementAction` elements set to `dryrun` which were initially set to `deny`

-`restrict-clusteradmin-rolebindings.yaml`
 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1
 kind: K8sRestrictRoleBindings